Forgot Password

 Arrival at Kathmandu (1,400m / 4,593ft)

-Your adventure begins as soon as you land in Kathmandu, the lively capital city of Nepal.
+Your Nar Phu Valley trek begins as soon as you land in Kathmandu, the lively capital city of Nepal.
 Our representative welcomes you with a warm smile and brings you to your comfortable hotel.
-Rested, you are at liberty to indulge some discovery of the nearby colorful streets, temples and bazaars lying before you to be discovered, and incense and spices wafting through the air.
+Rest, you are at liberty to indulge in some discovery of the nearby colorful streets, temples, and bazaars lying before you to be discovered, and incense and spices wafting through the air.

 Day 2